RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 ## Recording Transfers in Digital Media Log

 1. When you have finished transferring a digital media item, change the transfer status to **Transferred - Failed** or **Transferred - Success** as appropriate.
-Note: If transfer fails initially you may need to try again; appropriate number of transfer attempts is dependent upon type of media.
-2. Record the transfer method.
+Note: If transfer fails initially you may need to try again; make a maximum of five attempts, with no more than three attempts made for the same error.
+Record the transfer method.
 Record the successful method if multiple methods were attempted.
-3. When you changed the transfer status from **Not Transferred**, the **Date Transferred** autopopulated with today's date.
+2. When you change the transfer status from **Not Transferred**, the **Date Transferred** autopopulated with today's date.
 Correct if needed.
-4. Record whether the physical digital media item is to be retained due to artifactual value or disposed of.
-This is to record the disposition of the physical media item and not the appraisal of the contents of the digital media item.

 Next Step: [Scanning for Viruses](/dm-transfer-workflow/virus_scan)